zpoint/CPython-Internals/Interpreter/code/code.md

         void *ce_extras[1];
     } _PyCodeObjectExtra;

-since it has a size field and a array of (void *) pointer, it can stores almost everything
+since it has a size field and an array of (void *) pointer, it can store almost everything

-usually it's a function pointer related to interpreter for debug or JIT usage
+usually, it's a function pointer related to the interpreter for debug or JIT usage

 for more detail please refer to [PEP 523 -- Adding a frame evaluation API to CPython](https://www.python.org/dev/peps/pep-0523/)